10 Time-Saving Reading Hacks for Busy Professionals in 2026

 | FYI/Reference | Archive immediately | 2 sec |

-The key insight: every email should be touched exactly once.
+The key insight: every email is touched exactly once.
 No "mark as unread" to deal with later.
 Decide and act immediately.
+For newsletters specifically, automated digest services eliminate the decision entirely by handling the reading for you.

 8. The Elimination Audit